56quarters/avalonms/doc/source/usage.rst

 application, the scanning portion must have read/write access to the database and the WSGI application must have read access.
-Otherwise, if you are running the WSGI application, connecting to a database before inserting anything into it via scanning,
+Otherwise, if you are running the WSGI application, connecting to a database before inserting anything into it via scanning, the WSGI application will attempt create the required schema and will require read/write access.

 Workers
 =======